pocomane/brewed-in-the-apocalypse/bita.md

 Sometimes the scenarist will highlight that something said by a player is untrue or unreasonable, suggesting alternatives.
 The scenarist should consider all the in-fiction details about the ambientation, the character and the situation, to decide if something is reasonable or not.
-Sometimes these details are said to giving a "Fictional positioning" to the character.
+Someones refers to this saying that such details give a "Fictional positioning" to the character.

 ```
 Probably to cast fireball you have just to be a Mage.
 Or in some ambientation